kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 ### Detail Analysis of each component in architecture
 - **VIP/virtual IP**. refers to the symbolic hostname (for example myWebService.domain.com) that resolves to a load balancer system.
 - **LB/Load Balancer** : All requests coming from our clients will go through a load balancer first.
 This will ensure requests are equally distributed among requests processing servers.
-- **API gateway** is an API management tool that sits between a client and a collection of backend services, acts as a reverse proxy to accept all, aggregate the various services required to fulfill them, and return the appropriate result.
+- **API gateway** is an API management tool that sits between a client and a collection of backend services, acts as a reverse proxy to accept all, aggregate the various services required to fulfill them, and return the appropriate result, in a microservices architecture, in which case a single request could require calls to dozens of distinct applications.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxMTAxODU3MCwxODA1MDI2MzI0LDkyNT
+eyJoaXN0b3J5IjpbMTczNDAxNDIxNCwxODA1MDI2MzI0LDkyNT
 U3MDQ4MiwtMjA0NTk1MTY3NywtOTA2MzM4NTQwLC0zNzg1MTY2
 MDhdfQ==
 -->